Global Challenges for Women in Math Science

 - Invitation of a female mathematician for a short research stay of max.1 month to the TUM Department of Mathematics (m/f/d)

 - Financial support for an international female doctoral candidate (m/f/d)

 Senior Entrepreneurial Awards

-Postdocs, Professors and other members of the Department can apply for these prices:
+Postdocs, Professors and other members of the Department can apply for these prizes:

 - Research stay at an international research institution (max.
 2 months)